A journey of 1000 miles…

 - there are always alternative ways to implement something

-- runtime is not the only relevant aspect to measure when it comes to SQL code
+- runtime (how long the code takes to execute) is not the only relevant aspect to measure when it comes to SQL code

-- there is no “the runtime” of your code when it should run on a shared database
+- there is no singular value for “the runtime” of your code when it should run on a shared database

 - it is not actually that hard to get a better understanding of your code.